usmanhalalit/laracsv/README.md

 ### Output Options
 #### Download

-To get file downloaded to the browser.
+To get file downloaded to the browser:
 ```php
 $csvExporter->download();
 ```

-You can provide a filename if you wish,
+You can provide a filename if you wish:
 ```php
 $csvExporter->download('active_users.csv');
 ```